Paluma to Wallaman Falls Trail

 Frequently asked questions

-The Paluma to Wallaman Falls Trail presents an excellent opportunity to showcase the region’s stunning natural environment, unique wildlife and fascinating ancient cultural heritage through additional tourism offerings and collaborative model between Traditional Owners and tourism operators.
+The Paluma to Wallaman Falls Trail could showcase the region’s stunning natural environment, unique wildlife and fascinating ancient cultural heritage through additional tourism offerings and a collaborative model between Traditional Owners and tourism operators.

-The Paluma to Wallaman Falls Trail is a proposed 125km walking and mountain biking trail in the Paluma Range National Park and Wallaman Falls region.
-The Strategic Business Case stage of the project will allow for refinement of the trail alignment and the assessment of other tourism products.
+The Paluma to Wallaman Falls Trail is a proposed 127km walking and mountain biking trail in the Paluma Range National Park and Wallaman Falls region.
+The next stage of the project will include additional alignment investigations as well as environmental and cultural assessments.

 Delivering an iconic ecotourism experience like the Paluma to Wallaman Falls Trail requires extensive planning and engagement, with multiple stakeholders and environmental considerations.
-Whilst the Strategic Business Case activities will determine an implementation framework and delivery program, typically these projects can take anywhere from six months to two years for construction to commence depending on the approvals and agreements required.
+Whilst the Strategic Business Case proposes an implementation framework and delivery program, Government then needs to consider options for potential support.

 The Queensland Government was approached by a collaborative group of local Traditional Owners, a Paluma region tourism operator and Townsville Enterprise Limited with the project proposal and a draft concept plan.